What it’s all about

 H3 was founded in Malaya (now Malaysia) in 1938 to:

 - Banish weekend lethargy

 - Work up a good thirst and satisfy it with beer

 - Enable older members to feel young again.

 Original members were mainly British, Australian and Kiwi business, civil service and military ex-pats stationed in Kuala Lumpur.
 Many stayed at the Selangor Club where the dining room was referred to as the Hash House due to its boring, basic food.
 Today’s Selangor Club is home to The Mother Hash, and a must-enjoy watering hole for all Hashers visiting or living in Kuala Lumpur.
 An everything-you want-to-know history of Hashing is the subject of Hare of the Dog, by Stu The Colonel Lloyd.
 Hashing was put on hold during WWII and Japanese occupation of the Malayan peninsula.
 The Hash was re-formed in 1946, with new clubs established in Italy (1947), Singapore (1962), Kuching (1963-by our own Harry God Knows Howell), and blossomed throughout Asia, Europe and North America.

 Sydney Hash House Harriers (SH3) was founded in 1967 by Mike Miall (The Little General) and Phil Riddell (The Ruptured Duck), ex-pat Harriers from Singapore and Malaysia.
 The first Sydney run on Monday 18th September, 1967 attracted 6 runners, followed by runs every Monday since, at 6.30 pm, regardless of weather and other events.
-With about 100 members, Sydney Hash has now exceeded 2500 runs.
+With about 100 members, Sydney Hash is now approaching 2700 runs.
 Many Sydney Hash men have a 30+ year involvement and some of the original 1967 runners are still active.